 The first step to protection is understanding the processes and tools available to protect yourself.
 The moment you have a suspicion about fraudulently activity, immediately call either of the credit bureaus to initiate a fraud alert.
 An initial fraud security alert lasts for 90 days and you are notified if anyone attempts to use your information to obtain credit.
 Notifying one bureau will automatically notify all three.
 Call 1-888-766-0008 to start a fraud alert or visit www.fraudalerts.equifax.com.

 I frequently Google search a topic and add "scam" to my search to see if others have reported similar instances.
 Many times an offer may sound too good to be true and it often is!
-For instance, if the email is about a foreign national that inherited money and wants to transfer it to the USA, search for "foreign national money transfer scam" - you might be surprised by the results.
+For instance, if the email is about a foreign national that inherited money and wants to transfer it to the

 If you've done a little investigation and the deal or offer looks legit but you are still a little wary, never enter your private consumer information such as social security number without fully trusting the site you are on.
 One thing I've learned is that if I want to buy a widget from some company, there is almost ALWAYS another company that I trust or have a previous business relationship with that is also selling the widget - even if it costs a few dollars more, I always order from the trusted retailer.
 Also, call your bank or the alleged sender of the email to verify before submitting private data.